oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/introduction.md

 	header).
-Although most of these threats are discussed in the OAuth 2.0 Threat Model and Security Considerations [@!RFC6819], continued exploitation demonstrates there may be a need for more specific recommendations or that the existing mitigations are too difficult to deploy.
+Although most of these threats are discussed in the OAuth 2.0 Threat Model and Security Considerations [@!RFC6819], continued exploitation demonstrates there may be a need for more specific recommendations, that the existing mitigations may be too difficult to deploy, and that more defense in depth is needed.

-  * Technology has changed, e.g., the way browsers treat fragments in some situations, which may change the implicit grant's underlying security model.
+  * Technology has changed, e.g., the way browsers treat fragments in some situations, which changes the implicit grant's underlying security model.

+  * OAuth is being used in environments with higher security requirements than considered initially, such as Open Banking, eHealth, eGovernment, and Electronic Signatures.
+Those use cases call for stricter guidelines and additional protection.

-  * OAuth is used in much more dynamic setups than originally anticipated, creating new challenges with respect to security.
+  * OAuth is being used in much more dynamic setups than originally anticipated, creating new challenges with respect to security.
 	Those challenges go beyond the original scope of [@!RFC6749], [@!RFC6750], and [@!RFC6819].

-Moreover, OAuth is being adopted in use cases with higher security requirements than considered initially, such as Open Banking, eHealth, eGovernment, and Electronic Signatures.
-Those use cases call for stricter guidelines and additional protection.

 OAuth initially assumed a static relationship between client, authorization server and resource servers.
 The URLs of AS and RS were known to the client at deployment time and built an anchor for the